A colourful salad on a white plate in a restaurant A colourful salad on a white plate in a restaurant

 Fiume

-Elegant restaurant Fiume serves traditional Italian food.
+Inspired by Italian elegance, Fiume serves traditional food from the Mediterranean country.
 There's a modern interior as well as an outdoor terrace for al fresco meals.
 Set and à la carte menus are on offer, with choices like burrata, Roman-style pizza, and gnocchi.
 Kids' meals are also available.
-Complete your meal with something from the lengthy wine list.
+You can round off your meal with something nice from the lengthy wine list.

 Tapas Brindisa